 More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, dyspareunia, and leukocytosis.
 Right upper quadrant pain from perihepatitis in Fitz-Hugh-Curtis syndrome is possible.

-PID is defined as an acute clinical syndrome associated with ascending spread of micro-organisms, unrelated to pregnancy or surgery.
-The infection generally ascends from the vagina or cervix to the endometrium (endometritis), then to the fallopian tubes (salpingitis), and then to and/or contiguous structures (tubo-ovarian abscess).
+Pelvic inflammatory disease is defined as an acute clinical syndrome associated with ascending spread of micro-organisms, unrelated to pregnancy or surgery.
+The infection generally ascends from the vagina or cervix (cervicitis) to the endometrium (endometritis), then to the fallopian tubes (salpingitis, hydrosalpinx, pyosalpinx), and then to and/or contiguous structures (oophoritis, tubo-ovarian abscess, peritonitis).

 It can result from a number of causative organisms: